BBSc, LLB, LLM | Collaborative Lawyer

 Emmalaura is a member of the Law Institute of Victoria, Law Council of Australia Family Law Section, Victorian Association of Collaborative Professionals and Victorian Women Lawyers.

 Emmalaura was admitted to practice in 2009, after completing a Bachelor of Behavioural Science and a Bachelor of Laws from La Trobe University.
 In 2015, Emmalaura completed a Master of Laws majoring in Dispute Resolution.
 In addition, she also trained as a mediator and collaborative lawyer and has completed additional training in managing high conflict people in legal disputes.
+Emmalaura joined KCL Law in November 2019 and was appointed to Special Counsel in July 2021.

 Areas of practice